etijskens/wetppr/docs/chapter-2.md

 The I/O hub connects the cpu to the outside world, hard disk, network, ...

 When an instruction needs a data item in a register, the CPU looks first in the L1 cache, if it is there it will it to the register that was requested.
 Otherwise, the CPU looks in L2.
 If it is there, it is copied to L1 and the register.
 Otherwise, the CPU looks in L3.
 If it is there, it is copied to L2, L1 and the register.
 Otherwise, the CPU looks copies the **cache line** surrounding the data item to L3, L2, L1 and the data item itself to the register.
 A cache line is typically 64 bytes long and thus can contain 4 double precision floating point numbers or 8 single precision numbers.
-The main consequence of this strategy is that if the data item is part of an array, the next elements of that array will also be copied to L1 so that when processing the array the latency associated with main memory is amortized over 4 or 8 iterations.
+The main consequence of this strategy is that if the data item is part of an array, the elements of that array surrounding the requested element will also be copied to L1 so that when processing the array the latency associated with main memory is amortized over 4 or 8 iterations.
 In addition, the CPU will notice when it is processing an array and prefetch the next cache line of the array in order to avoid that the processor has to wait for the data again.
 This strategy for loading data leads to two important best practices for